 The touchscreen is highly responsive; I didn't notice delays or lags when navigating through the menus or launching apps.
 The keyboard retains the look and feel of the one found on Windows Phone 7 handsets.
 In very little time, I was typing emails and messages quickly, however, there were a few occasions when I accidentally hit the wrong character.
 There isn’t a ton of space between letters.

-Review: The HTC Windows Phone 8X is everything a...Next Page
+Review: The HTC Windows Phone 8X is...Next Page